NREL/EnergyPlus/design/FY2023/NFP-DynamicCoatingWallRoof.md

            \object-list MaterialName
            \note Regular Material Name to which the additional properties will be added.
            \note this the material name for the basic material properties.
-      A2 , \field Trigger Indicator
+      A2 , \field Control Signal
            \required-field
            \type choice
            \key SurfaceTemperature